 Seeking patterns can lead to chasing "hot" funds or stocks, which will actually tend to hurt returns as you trail behind the market.
 The returns that investors earn from mutual funds are typically lower than funds' overall returns.
-According to a study by DALBAR Inc., the average investor's annual returns on U.S. stock funds of 4.79 percent was less than two-thirds of the S&P 500 index's return of 7.68 percent per year for the 20 years through December 2016.
+According to a study by DALBAR Inc., the average investor's annual returns on U.S. stock funds of 7.13 percent was about two-thirds of the S&P 500 index's return of 10.65 percent per year for the 30 years through December 2021.
 The difference is not mainly due to fees, but rather to the timing of when investors allocate money to specific funds.
 Funds usually experience greater inflows of new investment following periods of good performance, and investors seldom stay put as long as they should.
 The tendency to chase performance can seriously harm an investor's portfolio.